 Kurtis is a famous piece of clothing worn mostly by women in the Indian subcontinent.
 There are eight fundamental ways to wear a Kurti.

 It may be paired with any of the ff: slender leggings, sharara, classic fit pants, skirt, and dhoti pants.
-A drape called chuni is a type of scarf that can be worn as an article of extra clothing well over Kurti.
+A chunni drape is a scarf that can be worn as an article of extra clothing well over Kurti.

-They are essentially the kurtas in a shorter length.
+They are essentially kurtas of a shorter length.
 They might well be long enough to reach just above or below the person’s waist.

-The shoulders, waist, arms, breast, collar, and hemlines, are all important factors to consider.
-Kurtis uses a wide range of color tones and dyes that are intertwined in one to create impeccable attire.
+The shoulders, waist, arms, breasts, collar, and hemlines are all important factors to consider.
+Kurtis uses a wide range of colour tones and dyes intertwined to create impeccable attire.

-That show ladylike predispositions, for example, pink, green, red, green, yellow, aqua, rust, chevron, navy blue, off white, turquoise, etc., The color pallet is unique and energetic.
+That show ladylike predispositions, for example, pink, green, red, green, yellow, aqua, rust, chevron, navy blue, off-white, turquoise, etc., The colour pallet is unique and energetic.

 Mirror work, ethnic embroidery, and so forth.